Yashraj19/cse210-tinyfoot-team07/admin/reviews/bigfoot-review.md

 1. **jQuery Dependency**: Modern web development has moved away from jQuery.
 Migrating to vanilla JavaScript or a more modern framework is advisable.

-2. **Outdated Tools & Language**:CoffeeScript and Grunt are not widely used in modern projects.
+2. **Outdated Tools & Language**: CoffeeScript and Grunt are not widely used in modern projects.

 3. **Lack of Support for jQuery 3.0+**: This limits compatibility with more recent jQuery projects.